simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-secure-coding-practices-for-web-development/index.en.md

 ______

-In conclusion, web application security is crucial, and as a web developer, it's your responsibility to ensure that your applications are secure.
+Wrapping up, web application security is crucial, and as a web developer, it's your responsibility to ensure that your applications are secure.
 By following these **secure coding practices** and staying up to date with the latest security threats and countermeasures, you can help protect your website and user data from cyber attacks.
 Remember, security is not a one-time effort but an ongoing process that requires continuous attention and effort.

 ## References